 The best thing your organization can do to save money in the long run is minimize risk and build a constructive culture.
 Background checks will help you make hiring choices that best align with your organization’s mission and values.
 When you budget for screening services, your investment is returned through a reliable, trustworthy workforce.

 By properly screening each of your applicants, you’ll avoid the cost of negligent hiring and Fair Credit Reporting Act (FCRA) noncompliance lawsuits.
-There’s 3 background check budgeting tips.
-But, if you would like to learn more about how background checks can fit into your organization’s budget, contact the One Source Client Relations Team.
+If you would like to learn more about how background checks can fit into your organization’s budget, contact the One Source Client Relations Team.